ice-blockchain/ion-http-api/README.md

     - For Ubuntu: run `scripts/setup.sh` from the root of the repo.
     - For MacOS and Windows: install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
     - **Note:** we recommend to use Docker Compose V2.
-  - Download TON configuration files to private folder:
+  - Download ION configuration files to private folder:
     ```bash
     mkdir private
     curl -sL https://ton-blockchain.github.io/global.config.json > private/mainnet.json